nahuelhds/nahuelhds.github.io/_posts/2019-05-12-Undoing-unwanted-commits-on-Git.md

 ---
+lang: en
 title: Undoing unwanted commits on Git
 description: >-
   I’m sure that once in a while, it just happens that you made a mistake.
 That’s ok.
 It happens.
 date: '2019-05-12T03:44:20.530Z'
-categories: []
+categories:
+  - git
-keywords: []
+keywords:
-slug: /@nahuelhds/undoing-unwanted-commits-on-git-5dd100082ed8
+  - git
+  - undoing
+  - fixing
+  - removing
 ---

 I’m sure that once in a while, it just happens that you made a mistake.
 That’s ok.
 It happens.